 Catalina Vanegas Ortiz, MD.
 Esp.
 Ob/Gyn, MHPE, Unv Prof U. Sabana.Fundadora y CEO Custom Praxis: Dr. Catalina Vanegas Ortiz is a medical specialist in obstetrics and gynecology.
 She also has a master’s degree in medical education with an emphasis on public health.
 Dr. Vanegas is a professor of medicine faculty the University of La Sabana, and CEO and founder of Custom Praxis.

 Erin Carn-Bennett, Simulation Nurse Educator for Douglas Starship Simulation Programme, Lead host on Sim Nurse NZ podcast, Freelance writer, Critical incident debriefer: Erin Carn-Bennett is a Simulation Nurse Educator for the Douglas Starship Simulation Programme in Auckland, New Zealand.
 Carn-Bennett has her Masters of Nursing and has an extensive nursing career within pediatric emergency and also nursing management.
 She is passionate about debriefing and all things simulation.
-Carn-Bennett is a member of the IPSS social media and website committee.
-She enjoys writing for Don’t forget the bubbles as well healthy simulation.
+Carn-Bennett is a member of the IPSS board of directors.
 Carn-Bennett is the lead host of the podcast Sim Nurse NZ.

 Courtney Washington, Simulation Education and Program Coordinator, Resuscitation and Quality Improvement Program Manager, Simulation Researcher, AHA Instructor/Site Coordinator, NRP Administrator: Courtney Washington has held a career with a sense of purpose since she received a professional opportunity over eight-plus years ago with two well-renowned children’s hospital simulation centers.
 The field of healthcare simulation has reignited her passion for combining technology and medicine to have an impact on patient safety and outcomes.
 Over the course of her career in clinical simulation, she has held prior roles as a Simulation Education and Program Coordinator, a Resuscitation and Quality Improvement Program Manager, a Simulation Researcher, an AHA Instructor/Site Coordinator, and an NRP Administrator.
 Her current area of interest includes evaluating and designing new and existing clinical buildings/spaces, family-centered care curriculum design and development, and surgical/special procedures clinical system testing.
 She comes with an abundance of knowledge in the implementation of in-house and third-party learning management systems, program management in hospital-wide resuscitation initiatives, innovation and technology development designer, and application design consultant.
 Washington has held most if not all healthcare simulation roles and responsibilities in some capacity.
 When she is not in the process of creating an environment that supports creative thinking, professional growth, and collaborative relationships, she currently works as freelance Medical and Healthcare Simulation Consultant while traveling and studying foreign languages.